-In compliance with the NYSE listed company rules, and in order to monitor and improve their effectiveness, and to solicit and act upon feedback received, the Board and its committees hold an annual formal self-evaluation process and periodically may further assess their effectiveness outside of the annual self-evaluation process.
-The Board believes that in addition to serving as a tool to evaluate and improve performance, evaluations can serve several other purposes, including the promotion of good governance and the integrity of financial reporting, reduction of risk, informing the Board refreshment process, strengthening the board-management partnership, and helping set and oversee board expectations of management.
-In assessing their performance, the Board and its committees take a multi-year perspective to identify and evaluate trends and assure themselves that areas identified for improvement are appropriately and timely addressed.
+Annually, in compliance with the NYSE listed company rules and other applicable laws, rules, and regulations, the Board and its committees conduct formal self-evaluations to assess and improve the Board's effectiveness and functionality.
+The Board believes that in addition to serving as a tool to evaluate and improve performance, evaluations can serve several other purposes, including the promotion of good governance and the integrity of financial reporting, reduction of risk, informing the Board refreshment process, strengthening the Board-management partnership, and helping set and oversee Board expectations of management.
+In assessing their performance, the Board and its committees take a multi-year perspective to identify and evaluate trends and assure themselves that areas identified for improvement are addressed appropriately and in a timely manner.

 To ensure the process stays fresh and continues to generate rich insights, the Board follows a cyclical, programmatic approach when conducting Board and committee evaluations.
-This approach includes regular, holistic reviews of the evaluation framework, methodology and form.
+This approach includes regular, holistic reviews of the evaluation framework, methodology, and form.
 While the Board and each of its committees conducts a formal evaluation annually, the Board considers its performance and that of its committees continuously throughout the year and shares feedback with management.